feihokpai/test_status_app/README.md

 * After execute the "rails server" command in the console.
 That will start the application.
 You can access the application in the adress: http://localhost:3000/

+* To run all the tests created, execute in console "rspec -fd".